Tom-stack3/stocksReminder/README.md

 ## How it works:
 Every execution, the program reads from the [users.json](/stocksReminder/bin/Debug/users.json).\
 For every user we go over his stocks, getting the history of the stock prices using a free stocks API I found on the web: [finnhub api](https://finnhub.io/).\
-For Israeli stocks, which don't show up on the API, I use the [bizportal](https://www.bizportal.co.il/) site, to get info about the Israeli stocks.
+For Israeli stocks, which don't show up on the finnhub API, I use the [bizportal](https://www.bizportal.co.il/) site, to get info about the Israeli stocks.

 You are welcome to check those out!